simon-friedberger/simon-friedberger/README.md

-- 👋 Hi, I’m Simon
+- 👋 Hi, I’m Simon.
-- 👀 I’m interested in security and cryptography 🔐
+- 👀 I’m interested in security and cryptography. 🔐